 Where to stay in Akumal

 Akumal is located close to some of the most famous Mexico tourist attractions, so there’s an excellent choice of places to stay.
 Unico is a fantastic place to stay for those that have a budget to splurge.
-People with a more limited budget can opt for Maya Eco Village.
+Check here to book now and here to read reviews

 The fact that Mexico has 6,000 miles of coast means that the above is just a taste of the type of beaches one can find in this beautiful country.
 However, there are many stunning and beautiful places to visit in Mexico that are not just beaches.
 Some of these hidden gems are mentioned here.